ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 - Elasticsearch can be accessed at http://localhost:9200

-- You can use `curl` to check some documents, for example in `store.streams.orders` index
+- You can use `curl` to check some Elasticsearch indices and documents
 ```
 curl http://localhost:9200/_cat/indices?v
 curl http://localhost:9200/mysql.storedb.customers/_search?pretty